shred/identify/README.md

 * LGPLv3 licensed, open source
 * Source Code available at [GitHub](https://github.com/shred/identify)

+## Frequently Asked Questions

+If you have questions about identify, maybe you will find answers [here](docs/faq.md).

 ## Building from Source

 This project is mainly made to be build on Linux machines.
 However, with a few modifications it can also be built on AmigaOS and other operating systems.